rickcox/Hexa-Pi/README.md

 ![A View of the Hexa-Pi Board with 6 Pi CM4's installed](Hexa-Pi_PCB/doc/Hexa-Pi_1.1_TOP-ALL.png)

-A gola of this design is to be as Compute Module independent as possible, to allow for a variety of compatible modules to be used.
-Several ofthe Compute Module compatible boards have been tested:
+A goal of this design is to be as Compute Module independent as possible, to allow for a variety of compatible modules to be used.
+Several of the Compute Module compatible boards have been tested:

 - ![Raspberry Pi Compute Module 4](https://www.raspberrypi.com/products/compute-module-4)